-If you are an overseas civilian voter, and unable to attend your polling place in
+If you are a member of the military and unable to attend your polling place in person

-person on Election Day, you may vote by absentee ballot.
-Absentee voters may obtain
+on Election Day, you may be eligible to vote by absentee ballot.
+Absentee electors

 - Fill out and print an absentee ballot application and mail it to your County Election